-- 5.7.1 Upon selection of an Athlete for doping control during a Competition, the following procedures shall be followed: - 5.7.1.1 The official responsible for notifying the athlete for Doping Control (whether the FIE Anti-Doping Officer or an officially designated Doping Control Officer or Chaperone) shall write the name of the athlete on the official Notification form and present it to the athlete, as discreetly as possible, immediately after the athlete has completed his last bout in the competition.
-The athlete shall sign to confirm receipt of notification and retain a copy.
+5.7.1 Upon selection of a Fencer for doping control during a Competition, the following procedures shall be followed:

+5.7.1.1 The official responsible for notifying the Fencer for Doping Control (whether the FIE Anti-Doping Officer or an officially designated Doping Control Officer (DCO) or Chaperone) shall write the name of the Fencer on the official Notification form and present it to the Fencer, as discreetly as possible, immediately after the Fencer has completed his last bout in the competition.
+The Fencer shall sign to confirm receipt of notification and retain a copy.
 The time of signing shall be recorded on the form.
-The Athlete must stay in view of the Chaperone until reporting to the Doping Control station. - 5.7.1.2 If an Athlete refuses to sign the Notification form, the escort shall immediately report this to the FIE Anti-Doping Officer who shall make every effort to inform the Athlete of his obligation to undergo doping control and the consequences of his not submitting himself to the control.
-If the Athlete fails or refuses to sign this notice or fails to report to doping control within sixty (60) minutes of signing the Notification form, the Athlete shall be deemed to have refused to submit to doping control for the purpose of Articles 2.3 and 10.3.1 of these rules.
-Even if the Athlete indicates reluctance to report to the Doping Control Station, the Chaperone shall keep the Athlete in view until there is no question that the Athlete has refused to submit to doping control. - 5.7.1.3 The Athlete must report to the Doping Control Station within sixty (60) minutes of signing the notice Notification form. - 5.7.1.4 The Athlete shall be entitled to be accompanied to the Doping Control Station by - (i) a competition-accredited representative from his National Federation, and - (ii) an interpreter if required. - 5.7.1.5 The Athlete must show identification at the Doping Control Station.
-The Athlete's time of arrival at the Doping Control Station shall be recorded on the doping control form.
+The Fencer must stay in view of the Chaperone until reporting to the Doping Control station.

+5.7.1.2 If a Fencer refuses to sign the Notification form, the escort shall immediately report this to the FIE Anti-Doping Officer who shall make every effort to inform the Fencer of his obligation to undergo doping control and the consequences of his not submitting himself to the control.
+If the Fencer fails or refuses to sign this notice or fails to report to the Doping Control Station as required, the Fencer shall be deemed to have refused to submit to doping control for the purpose of Articles 2.3 and 10.3.1 of these rules.
+Even if the Fencer indicates reluctance to report to the Doping Control Station, the Chaperone shall keep the Fencer in view until there is no question that the Fencer has refused to submit to doping control.

+5.7.1.3 The Fencer is required to report immediately to the Doping Control Station, unless there is a valid reason for a delay, as determined in accordance with clause 5.7.1.6.

+5.7.1.4 The Fencer shall be entitled to be accompanied to the Doping Control Station by

+(i) a competition-accredited representative from his National Federation, and

+(ii) an interpreter if required.

+5.7.1.5 The Fencer must show identification at the Doping Control Station.
+The Fencer's time of arrival at the Doping Control Station shall be recorded on the doping control form.

-- 5.7.1.6 The Athlete has the right to request a delay in reporting to the Doping Control Station beyond 60 minutes but the request may be granted only if the Athlete can be continuously chaperoned during the delay, and if the request relates to the following activities:
+5.7.1.6 The Fencer has the right to ask the DCO or Chaperone for permission to delay reporting to the Doping Control Station and/or to leave the Doping Control Station temporarily after arrival, but the request may be granted only if the Fencer can be continuously chaperoned and kept under direct observation during the delay, and if the request relates to the following activities:

-- a) Participation in a medal ceremony
+- a) Participation in a victory ceremony;

-- b) Fulfillment of media commitments
+- b) Fulfilment of media commitments;

+- c) Competing in further Competitions;

+- d) Performing a warm down;

-- c) Receiving necessary medical treatment
+- e) Obtaining necessary medical treatment;

-An Athlete may only leave the Doping Control Station for a valid reason, and he may do so only under the constant supervision of the chaperone.
+- f) Locating a representative and/or interpreter;

+- g) Obtaining photo identification; or

+- h) Any other exceptional circumstances which may be justified, and which shall be documented.

-- 5.7.1.7 Only the following persons may be present in the Doping Control Station: - a) Anti-doping Officer (Medical Commission member, FIE Supervisor, or designated member of DT) - b) Staff assigned to the station - c) Authorised interpreters - d) The Athletes selected for doping control and their respective accredited representatives - e) Other people only with the permission of the FIE Anti-doping Officer.
+5.7.1.7 Only the following persons may be present in the Doping Control Station:

+a) Anti-Doping Officer (Medical Commission member, FIE Supervisor, or designated member of DT)

+b) Staff assigned to the station

+c) Authorised interpreters

+d) The Fencers selected for doping control and their respective accredited representatives e) Other people only with the permission of the FIE Anti-Doping Officer.

 The news media shall not be admitted to the Doping Control Station.

 The doors of the station must not be left open.